ilhanklisura/eventify/README.md

 - **Milestone 1:**
     - Project setup and static frontend development.
-    - Draft ERD for the five key entities.
+    - Draft ERD for the six key entities.

 - **Milestone 2:**
     - Creation of the MySQL database schema.